Quadratic inference with dense functional responses: Introduction

 We propose a data-driven way to select the working covariance matrix and express the inverse of the covariance function in terms of the empirical eigen-functions of the covariance operator.
 The covariance operator can be estimated as in \citet{hsing2015theoretical} and other related methods based on functional principal component analysis (FPCA) as found in \citet{dauxois1982asymptotic,yao2005functional,hall2006properties,hall2007methodology, li2010uniform, zhang2022unified}.
 Note that the estimation of the eigen-functions is nonparametric and it introduces some errors in the proposed estimation method.
 In this article, we answer the following question: \textit{while we estimate the eigen-functions nonparametrically from data, is the estimation of coefficient vectors in a semi-parametric problem $\sqrt{n}$- consistent in dense functional data, and can we achieve asymptotic normality?} The advantages of our proposed method are the following: First, our method preserves the good properties of the QIF method and is easier to implement since the eigen-functions can be estimated using the existing packages in statistical software such as $\textsf{R}$.
 Second, under some mild conditions, our proposed estimator can obtain the optimal convergence rate and is asymptotically normally distributed with less variance as compared to the classical QIF methods.
 Third, asymptotic results show the estimation accuracy of the coefficients in semi-parametric functional model, therefore, making the influence of the dimension reduction step using FPCA redundant.
 The error in the estimation of the eigen-functions contributes to the error in the estimation of the parameters.
 Under some mild bandwidth conditions, the above-mentioned error contribution is of the same order of magnitude as an error in parameter estimation if eigen-functions are known in advance.

 The rest of the paper is organized as follows.
 In Section \ref{Chapter2-qif-Sec:model}, we introduce the basic concept of QIF along with our proposed method.
 The asymptotic results for the proposed estimator are presented in Section \ref{Chapter2-qif-Sec:asymptotics}.
 In Section \ref{Chapter2-qif-Sec:simulation}, we demonstrate the performance for finite samples.
 We also apply the proposed method to real data-sets in Section \ref{Chapter2-qif-Sec:real-data}.
 We conclude with some remarks in Section \ref{Chapter2-qif-Sec:discussion}.
-All technical proofs are presented in the Appendix of the article.
+All technical proofs and additional tables from simulation results are presented in the Appendix of the article.